Biden, Harris and others to promote relief plan’s benefits

 Restaurants and bars that were forced to close or limit service will take advantage of a new multibillion-dollar grant program, and the plan also has tens of billions of dollars to help people who have fallen behind on their rent and mortgage payments.

-The bill cleared Congress without any backing from Republicans, despite polling that found broad public support for the plan.
-Republicans argued the bill was too expensive.
-Democrats provided the votes and Biden signed it into law last week.
+The bill cleared Congress without any backing from Republicans.
+Republicans argued the bill was too expensive, did not target enough percentage of overall aid to fighting the pandemic and that unspent money remained from prior rounds of aid.

+“The Senate has never spent $2 trillion in a more haphazard way,” said Senate Minority Leader Mitch McConnell, R-Ky.
+He said Democrats’ “top priority wasn’t pandemic relief.
+It was their Washington wish list.”

+Republicans said the package solely reflected Democratic goals by setting aside money for family planning programs and federal workers who take leave to cope with COVID-19 and failing to require that shuttered schools accepting aid reopen their doors.

 The “Help is Here” tour is taking Harris on her first domestic trip as vice president.
 She’ll be accompanied by her husband, the nation’s first “second gentleman,” who plans to break off for separate events in Las Vegas on Monday and New Mexico on Wednesday.